Oia Santorini, Greece

 Attraction is a strange thing.
-Some people fancy beautiful eyes or long legs or blondies or baldies (gentlemen, I know one fine young lady who’s a sucker for shiny-headed, gap-toothed men, if you’re looking).
+Some people fancy beautiful eyes or long legs, blondies or baldies.
+I know at least two ladies with a weakness for shiny-headed, gap-toothed men.
 I’ve always been more of a sounds and smells kind of girl.
-If you smell funky, you’re automatically redirected to the No bucket.
-But what smells funky to me, can’t possibly smell funky to everyone, so who am I to judge?
+If you smell funky, you’re automatically directed to the No bucket.
+But what smells funky to me can’t possibly smell funky to everyone, so who am I to judge?
 It’s just that if you smell like a wet sock to me, I don’t think we can fix that.
 The pheromones have spoken.

 Traveling abroad seems to worsen my condition.
-I figure it isn’t hurting anyone if I pretend I am British for a few five-minute conversations, when we’re just exchanging pleasantries.
+I figure it isn’t hurting anyone if I pretend I am British for a few five-minute conversations exchanging pleasantries.
 I hate chitchat.
 I hate the little nothing conversations you have with others to be polite.
-I guess this makes me a horrible person, but speaking with a fake accent is definitely a way to make small talk more enjoyable.
+Does that make me a bad person?
+Speaking with a fake accent is definitely a way to make small talk more enjoyable.

-We’re on a tiny island waiting for the free shuttle to take us to downtown Mykonos, Greece.
-As per usual, my friend Alex found himself engaged in a conversation with strangers, who just so happened to be two young girls from the US.
-Alex has this gift of being able to converse with anyone anywhere; I usually just wait for his new friends to disappear.
-But this time Alex wormed his way into introducing me, and my British self just popped out of my mouth.
-Well-acquainted with my British side, he joined my web of lies with no questions asked.
+Scene: My friend Alex and I on a Greek island waiting for the free shuttle to take us to downtown Mykonos.
+Alex was engaged in a conversation with strangers, two young girls from the US.
+Alex has the gift of being able to converse with anyone anywhere.
+I usually just wait for his new friends to disappear, but there was nowhere else to go and when the conversation inevitably turned to me, my British persona just popped out.
+Well-acquainted with Brit-Tosh, he joined my web of lies, no questions.

-The shuttle finally showed up and there happened to be a legit British family aboard, so I decided to shut up.
-I’m fully aware my fake accent is terrible, and I didn’t want to be asked any questions (I have pretty much zero knowledge of anything British, except that they speak with a brilliant accent), called out for being an imposter, or worse, offend them in any way, as my fake accent is pretty offensive.
+When the shuttle finally arrived with a legit British family aboard, I decided to shut up.
+I’m fully aware my fake accent is terrible, and I didn’t want to be asked any questions, called out for being an imposter, or worse, offend them in any way, as my fake accent is pretty offensive.
 I quietly eavesdropped on their conversation trying to pick up some pointers.

-I bolted from the bus, freed from the ears of the British family, but noticed the American girls stuck around.
-Well, fuck me.
-See, once you come out as British, the only appropriate time to stop being British, is when you physically leave the people you just falsely lead to believe you were British.
+In town, I bolted from the bus.
+Free from the ears of the British family, but somewhat stuck to the American girls.
+Fuck me.
+Once you come out as British, the only appropriate time to stop being British, is when you physically leave the people you falsely lead to believe you were British.

 HOW WAS I SUPPOSED TO KNOW WE WOULD BE WITH THEM ALL NIGHT?